 When you first miss a payment, your loan may be subject to late fees and penalties.
 Per the Department of Education (ED), “The first day after you miss a student loan payment, your loan becomes past due, or delinquent.
 Your loan account remains delinquent until you repay the past due amount or make other arrangements, such as deferment or forbearance, or changing repayment plans.”

 Missed payments are reported to credit bureaus after 90 days of delinquency and continue to be reported periodically.
-After 270 days of nonpayment (or 9 months), the loan falls into default.
+After 270 days of nonpayment — or 9 months — the loan falls into default.
 Your loan will continue to accrue interest charges during delinquency and even after default.
-So, if you’re not making payments, expect your balance to rise before you being repayment.
+So, if you’re not making payments, expect your balance to rise before you begin making payments again.

 If you fall behind, you can catch up by making a number of consecutive on-time payments.

 You can also ask your loan provider if there’s anything they can do to eliminate the fees to help you get back on your feet.
 Sometimes, if it’s the first time you’ve missed a payment, they’ll have some leniency, depending on the circumstances.

 - 11 Signs You're Struggling Financially -- and 3 Ways To Get Back on Track